anfe67/EUROBIS-QC/README.md

 Another API which is called to obtain the geographical areas in which the dataset has been collected, is the IMIS database.
 The geographical retrieval of the area through IMIS is specific to the datasets and it has been implemented in the EurobisDataset (eurobis_dataset.py).
-For the DwCA files, the same information is extracted from the file's eml, which is extracted by DWCAProcessor.
+For the DwCA files, the same information is extracted from the DwCA file's eml.xml, which is extracted and held by DWCAProcessor structures.

-External API calls are protected, they run within a "timeoutable" thread, which returns None in case of failure.
-In those cases, the API calls are simply re-issued.
+External API calls are protected as they run within a "timeoutable" thread, which returns None in case of failure.
+In those cases, the API calls are simply re-issued after the timeout period has expired.

 #### Examples provided